followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxList/1 Configuration/allowItemReordering.md

 <!--/shortDescription-->

 <!--fullDescription-->
+To obtain items in the same order as they are displayed in the widget, [read](/Documentation/ApiReference/UI_Widgets/dxList/Methods/#optionoptionName) the [items](/Documentation/ApiReference/UI_Widgets/dxList/Configuration/#items) option for jQuery or bind it to a component property for Angular, Vue, and React.

 [note] On Android devices, this option applies only if the [useNativeScrolling](/Documentation/ApiReference/UI_Widgets/dxList/Configuration/#useNativeScrolling) option is set to **false**.

 #####See Also#####